johnrraymond/greatlibraryserver/readme.md

 # Use the tool in moralis dir.
 Save the result in the .env as the cCAPrivateKey
 ```
-(cd ~john/bakerydemo/moralis; node getPrivateKey.js "you mnemonic goes in here as the input")     ## This returns the cCAPrivateKey
+(cd ~john/bakerydemo/moralis; node getPrivateKey.js "your mnemonic here" vOVH6sdmpNWjRRIqCc7rdxs01lwHzfr3)     ## Change the password to your real password for prod
 ```

 # Edit the .env file like: